 Although most owners would want to describe their products and services the best way they can, they might forget that their clients use other words to “actually” find their product.
 If this is the case, it becomes a total miss.
 Content creators are all optimizing for the wrong keywords, while users are searching for other words instead.

 To avoid such mistakes, a lot of great tools like SEMrush, Moz, Google Trends, etc. can help users find the best keywords to use and for them to have a better SEO ranking.

 Even if you’re using all the right keywords, using a lot of them can become counter-productive.
 A lot of people fall into the trap of thinking that using a lot of keywords can get higher SEO rankings.
 Search engines do the opposite when this is the case.
 It flags content that utilizes a lot of keywords as spam.
 Being listed as spam massively hurts a site’s SEO ranking.

-The practice mentioned above is called Keyword Stuffing.
+This practice is called Keyword Stuffing.
+This is a major SEO mistake that a lot of beginners fall into.
 To avoid this error, proper placing of keywords in an article is critical.
 Although there is no real percentage as to how many keywords constitute “stuffing,” content creators should limit using 5-8 keywords depending on the content length.

 A lot of people become lazy and end up publishing unoriginal content and plagiarized works.
-Not only does it bring SEO ranks down, but it can also become a potential lawsuit if the original creators pursue a case.
+Not only does it bring SEO ranks down, but this mistake can become a potential lawsuit if the original creators pursue a case.
 An expert blogger outreach platform knows better in regards to using content that isn’t theirs in the first place.

-Rephrasing or only editing some parts out of an original piece or work is still considered plagiarism.
+Rephrasing and editing parts out of an original piece or work is still plagiarism.
 Aside from being fresh and creative, original content gets a lot of more attention and gets higher ranking in SEO.

 Misleading Internal Links